Fact Sheets And Publications

 Mallow Products

-• Cellulosic ethanol - Bruce Dien at NCAUR did this work and it is published in the same article as the biodiesel work.
-The outer part of thestem gave good yields, but the core yield was very low, hence he involved Stephen Vaughn in working on other uses of the stem.
+• Cellulosic ethanol - Bruce Dien at NCAUR did this work, and it is published in the same article as the biodiesel work.
+The outer part of the stem gave good yields, but the core yield was very low, hence he involved Stephen Vaughn in working on other uses of the stem.

 • Meal - Analysis of the meal by several groups indicates a good amino acid spread and possibility for use of mammals.
 It has been suggested that the use by cattle is limited to a fraction of the protein because of the residual oil left when it is crushed.
-However, a salmon aquaculturalist said the residual oil would not be a problem with his animals since their natural food is high in oil content.
+However, a salmon aquaculturist said the residual oil would not be a problem with his animals since their natural food is high in oil content.

-• Honey -Nectar production is high and many bees and other insects are involved with pollination, however insects are not necessary since self pollination occurs readily.
+• Honey -Nectar production is high, and many bees and other insects are involved with pollination, however insects are not necessary since self pollination occurs readily.

 • Spent flowers -Uses for the spent flowers are being explored.